casualshammy/LibRedDropdown/README.md

 <a name="about" />

 # About
-LibRedDropdown is another library that allows devs to add some common GUI elements into their addons.
-Initially this lib was created to replace Blizzard's UIDropDownMenu; now it contains 7 controls.
+LibRedDropdown is another library that allows devs to add some standard GUI elements into their addons.
+Initially this lib was created to replace Blizzard's UIDropDownMenu; now it contains 6 controls.
 <a name="api"/>
 <br /><br /><br />
 # API